Burstan History, Family Crest & Coats of Arms

 The frequency of the villages is due to the aforementioned personal name.
 As far as the surname, some of the early records include: Godric filius Burstan, listed in Huntingdonshire in the 12th century and Nicholas de Burgeston who was listed in the Assize Rolls of Staffordshire in 1199.

 Early History of the Burstan family

-Another 278 words (20 lines of text) covering the years 1230, 1275 and 1685 are included under the topic Early Burstan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burstan research.
+Another 45 words (3 lines of text) covering the years 1230, 1275 and 1685 are included under the topic Early Burstan History in all our PDF Extended History products and printed products wherever possible.

 Burstan Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Burstan are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Burstan include: Burston, Burstan, Burgeston, Burstone and others.

 Early Notables of the Burstan family (pre 1700)